Muhammad Muhsin Ibrahim

 @muhsin234 (Twitter)

 The first occurred between my wife and the daughter of our landlady, who may be called a “spinster” in the Indian context.
 My wife often urges her to get a husband, for she wants to grace her wedding before we return to Nigeria .
 One day, my wife, in a good-humoured manner, told her that she would find an African guy for her.
 Her response was a sting of a bee: “I hate all Nigerian boys!” she said, using Nigeria synecdochically for Africa .
-Her reason, she further elaborated, was that they are blacks.
+Her reason, she further elaborated, was that they are black.

 Comments